DaylinMorgan/website/content/publications/morganFunctionalizedLineageTracing2021.md

 +++
-title = "Functionalized Lineage Tracing for the Study and Manipulation of Heterogeneous Cell Populations" authors = "Morgan, D., Morgan, D. et al." journal = "Methods in Molecular Biology" year = "2021" month = ""
+title = "Functionalized Lineage Tracing for the Study and Manipulation of Heterogeneous Cell Populations" authors = "Morgan, D. et al" journal = "Methods in Molecular Biology" year = "2021" month = ""